pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/led-strip-quick-start.md

 ## Introduction to LED strips

 Rotorflight supports up to 32 individually addressable WS2811/2812 RGB LEDs.
-You can control them with just one data pin, and set the brightness and color of each led individually.
+You can control them with just one data pin, and set the brightness and color of each LED individually.
 LEDs can have different functions, for example display a color, visualize warnings or battery state, or just blink.
 This walk-through will show you how to set up a simple LED strip with some scale lights.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GB6hGU9MKpI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" allowfullscreen></iframe>